sangel217/WordCounter.Solution/README.md

   * Input sentence: hello world.
   * Output sentence: "hello", "world"

-The program will compare the input word with the sentence word array.
+The program will compare the input word with the sentence word array and return an integer.
 I choose this spec so that the program can compare the instances of the input word that matches directly with a word in the sentence.
   * Input word: hello ; Input sentence: hello world
   * Output: 1